jhyun0919/EnergyData/README.md

-# Why do we have yo Analyze Energy Data
+# Why do we have to Analyze Energy Data

 * blahblah

-# What can EnergyData Analysus Toolkit offers
+# What can EnergyData Analysis Toolkit offers

 * blahblah